engrtanveerahmed/DIGITAL-LOGIC-DESIGN-DLD-/README.md

 ## Introduction

-Stop is time measuring devices, which measure time between two intervals for this a stop watch must include a start button and reset button in order to stop the at desired point and restart for again start from initial point.
+Stop watch is time measuring devices, which measure time between two intervals for this a stop watch must include a start button and reset button in order to stop the at desired point and restart for again start from initial point.

 ## Component list
 - **555 timer ic**